FaithTech-Austria/permacultr-data-broker/README.md

 ## TODOs

 - Update readme
+- Implement agroclimatic indicators
 - Implement tests, which can be run each time I make changes

 ## Backlog

+- How to save intermediate data?
+  - There might be more users downloading data at the same time
 - Integration of GraphCast weather forecasting into service